phoenix-tools/ZOANMasterJS/README.md

 ZOANMasterJS is open source, but access to the API requires a `.01` BNB tip to the development team every 40 days.

+You can still download and install this asset and enjoy a 14 day free trial without having to tip any BNB.
+The trial is tied to your MetaMask wallet address.

 ## Features